Try Semrush

 So they’re worth optimizing.

 And it’s the same story with your description.
-Google may not use your description to understand the content on your page, but searchers use it to figure out which result to click on.
+Google might not use your meta description to understand the content on your page, but searchers use it to figure out which result to click on.

-That’s because your title tag gives search engines a high-level overview of what your page is all about.
+Your title tag gives search engines a high-level overview of what your page is all about.
+This means it’s arguably one of the most important on-page SEO factors.

-In my experience, the closer the keyword is to the beginning of the title tag, the more weight it has with search engines.
+In my experience, the closer the keyword is to the beginning of the title tag, the higher your chances of ranking for that keyword (all other factors aside).

 Frontload your keyword in your title tag